lindbrook/packageRank/README.md

 ![](man/figures/README-week-1.png)<!-- -->

 Four things to note.
-First, if the first week (far left) is incomplete (the start date is not a Sunday), that observation is split in two: one point for the observed total on the nominal start date (gray empty square); another point for *backdated* total.Backdating involves completing the week by pushing the nominal start date back to include the previous Sunday (blue asterisk).
+First, if the first week (far left) is incomplete (the ‘from’ date is not a Sunday), that observation will be split in
+two: one point for the observed total on the nominal start date (gray empty square) and another point for the *backdated* total.
+Backdating involves completing the week by pushing the nominal start date back to include the previous Sunday (blue asterisk).
 In the example above, the nominal start date (01 January 2022) is moved back to include data through the previous Sunday (26 December 2021).
-Backdating is useful because with a weekly unit of observation the first observation is likely to be truncated and would give a unrepresentative picture of the data.
-Second, similar to the monthly plot, if the last/current week (far right) is in-progress (the end date is not a Saturday), that observation will be split in two: the observed total (gray empty square) and the estimated total based on the proportion of week completed (red empty circle).
-Third, again like the monthly plot, smoothers only use “complete” (including backdated data) and excluding in-progress or estimated data.
-Fourth, with the exception of in-progress observed totals, points are plotted along the x-axis on the calendar date of Sundays, the first day of the week.
+This is useful because with a weekly unit of observation the first observation is likely to be truncated and would not give the most representative picture of the data.
+Second, if the last week (far right) is in-progress (the ‘to’ date is not a Saturday), that observation will be split in two: the observed total (gray empty square) and the estimated total based on the proportion of week completed (red empty circle).
+Third, just like the monthly plot, smoothers only use complete data, including backdated data but excluding in-progress and estimated data.
+Fourth, with the exception of first week’s observed count, which is plotted at its nominal date, points are plotted along the x-axis on Sundays, the first day of the week.

 ### II - computing package download rank percentiles